mongodb/docs/source/includes/usage-examples/run-example-tip.rst

 .. tip::

-   Read the :doc:`Usage Examples guide </usage-examples>` to learn how to run this example.
+   Read the :ref:`golang-usage-examples` to learn how to run this example.